gunvanthorg-u/AI-Market-Trend-Analysis/README.md

 This problem is highly relevant in real-world domains such as:

-Retail and e-commerce analytics
+* Retail and e-commerce analytics

-Customer engagement and personalization
+* Customer engagement and personalization

-Marketing campaign optimization
+* Marketing campaign optimization

-Business decision support systems
+* Business decision support systems

-An AI-driven approach enables organizations to make data-driven marketing decisions, improve customer satisfaction, and enhance operational efficiency.
+An AI-driven approach enables organizations to make **data-driven marketing decisions**, improve customer satisfaction, and enhance operational efficiency.

 2. Data Understanding & Preparation

 a.
 Dataset Source

-The dataset used is a public Kaggle dataset titled “Marketing Data for Customer Behavior Analysis.”
+The dataset used is a **public Kaggle dataset** titled “Marketing Data for Customer Behavior Analysis.”

 b.
 Data Loading and Exploration

-The dataset consists of 1000 records collected from a retail environment.
+The dataset consists of **1000 records** collected from a retail environment.
 It integrates data from:

-Customer demographics
+* Customer demographics

-Transaction and spending records
+* Transaction and spending records

-Product preferences
+* Product preferences

-RFID sensor interactions
+* RFID sensor interactions

-Store traffic and environmental factors
+* Store traffic and environmental factors

 Initial exploration was performed to understand dataset structure, feature types, and data distributions.